Semantics-of-Sustainability/2022-12-09-workshop/paper-draft.md

 Quality measures such as perplexity, lexical variation, and stylistic variation can help understanding the distribution and homogenity of the data.

-Conneau et al. (2020) investigate the impact of data distribution particularly considering low-resource languages in the context of multi-lingual models, showing ways to train performant models effectively even for languages and/or domains for which little data is available.
+Conneau et al. (2020) investigate the impact of data distribution, particularly considering low-resource languages in the context of multi-lingual models, showing ways to train performant models effectively even for languages and/or domains for which little data is available.

 #### Computation

 Computational costs for training a model fluctuates heavily, again depending on specifics of model architecture and input data size.
-In particular the latter is especially relevant, as pointed out by Kaplan et al., 2020.
+The latter is especially relevant, as pointed out by Kaplan et al., 2020.
 They also analyse other aspects and inter-dependent factors regarding their respective impact on model training times and costs.

-Smaller input data sets can likely be handled by, for instance, university-owned GPU machines which are, however, too slow (and overloaded) to train large-scale models such as GysBert (Manjavacas Arevalo & Fonteyn, 2022).
+Smaller input data sets can likely be handled by, for instance, university-owned GPU machines and smaller-scale clusters.
+However, they often are too slow (and overloaded) to train large-scale models such as GysBert (Manjavacas Arevalo & Fonteyn, 2022).

 Commercial services can handle those large workloads, but are expensive.
-Currently, using a TPU machine as provided by the Google Cloud Engine, costs approximately EUR 2000 per week; the approximate duration of training a large-scale language model.
+The costs of using a TPU machine as provided by the Google Cloud Engine can sum up to thousand of Euros during the course the approximate duration of training a large-scale language model, which can take several week.
-These cost might decrease in the future, while computation speed might increase.
+These costs might decrease in the future, while computation speed might increase.
 Anyway, training a large-scale language model using commercial offerings is too expensive for the budget of many research projects.

 In the context of this project (Semantics of Sustainability), the NL eScience Center currently investigates ways of applying the Dutch National Supercomputer Snellius effectively and efficiently for scientific purposes.